philipptrenz/433MHz-Wireless-Sockets-API/README.md

-# RaspberryPi-433MHz-Remote-Switches-Web-Controller
+# 433MHz Wireless Sockets API
-This project provides a web api, written in python, to control cheap Remote Control Switches based on 433 MHz via a Raspberry Pi.
+This project provides a web api, written in python, to control cheap remote control sockets based on 433 MHz via a Raspberry Pi.
 It also provides a web interface for a handy use of the API.
 All you need is a 433 MHz RF transmitter for a few bucks.

 ## What it is

-I searched for an easy to use web api to control 433MHz Remote Control Switches, like the ones from Elro, via my Raspberry Pi.
+I searched for an easy to use web api to control 433MHz wireless sockets, like the ones from Elro or Mumbi, via my Raspberry Pi.
 Previously I used [PowerPi](http://raspberrypiguide.de/howtos/powerpi-raspberry-pi-haussteuerung/) (sorry, it's German), but I'm more the Python guy and wanted a more flexible communication.

-So this project provides a simple web API with a few endpoints to control and bookmark 433MHz RC Switches via HTTP.
-To turn a Switch on, you can do an HTTP-Get to `http://<ip-of-your-pi>/11011A/on`,  where `11011` is your house code and *A* is the identifier of the switch.
+So this project provides a simple RESTlike web API with a few endpoints to control and bookmark 433MHz wireless sockets via HTTP.
+To turn a socket on, you can do an HTTP-Get to `http://<ip-of-your-pi>/11011A/on`,  where `11011` is your house code and `A` is the identifier of the switch.
-To get it a bit more comfortable the project also includes a web interface to turn the switches on and off.
+To get it a bit more comfortable the project also includes a web interface to turn the sockets on and off.
 And of course it's responsive ;)

 ![screenshot 1](/screenshots/screen_1.png?raw=true)

 Features:
-* Trigger rc switches to turn on and off via GET requests
+* Trigger wireless sockets to turn on and off via GET requests
 * Store ('bookmark'), remove and list your devices with name and state via POST requests
 * Simple web interface to control and manage your remote control switches

-Planned features:
+Planned features (in this order):
+* MacOS Status Bar App (coming soon)
 * Scheduler for time and event based tasks
 * Improve security
 * Code documentation (yeah, sorry ...)